Updated: May 15

 User Retention: the ability to compel users to regularly revisit or reuse your platform over a period of time.

-Revenue: the process of generating income within your platform or service
+Revenue: the process of monetizing within your platform

 Referral: the act of recommending, advocating, or mentioning your platform to others

 5. Raise Capital & Investment